myspotontheweb/presentation-kubernetes/README.md

 # presentation-kubernetes

 This is an intermediate level Kubernetes presentation.
+It assumes the audience has a basic understanding of what Kubernetes is and will show how a cluster can be used by a Developer to build and deploy a docker container.

 In this demo we'll